2017. Submitted to Proceedings of LENLS 14.

 There is lots of work on scalar implicature, lots of work on the exceptional scope properties of indefinites, and comparatively little work on the scalar implicatures of exceptionally scoping indefinites.
 This note points out that a phenomenon of ‘exceptional scalar distributivity’ suggests that the scalar alternatives of indefinites are more abstract than we might have figured: they don’t correspond to any actually expressible lexemes, and they aren’t, strictly speaking, alternatives of the indefinite determiner at all!
 I develop a rudimentary account, pointing out various issues, predictions, and choice points along the way.
 I show that two different kinds of theories can be used to explain the data: one uses choice functions for exceptional scope, and another uses alternatives directly.

 2016.
-Accepted pending minor revisions at Semantics & Pragmatics.
+Accepted with revisions at Semantics & Pragmatics.

 Though much research assumes or argues that there’s a ‘destructive update’ problem for dynamic accounts of anaphora, it isn’t easy to see what this problem is supposed to consist in.
 There do not, in particular, seem to be any problematic empirical predictions associated with destructive update.
 In a sense, this is unsurprising: destructive update of assignments is a characteristic feature of how binding is perpetrated in static systems (including first-order logic and the λ-calculus).
 The difference between static and dynamic systems isn’t that only dynamic systems allow destructive update — it’s that only dynamic systems treat assignment functions as bona fide semantic values, as information.